 In this article from Red Magazine, they’ve shown this colourful and unique way to re-purpose a bar cart over Christmas.
 I love how it’s stacked with presents, and everyone can gets theres from the trolley when they come to visit.
 The key to making this look so visually striking, is to mix and match all your wrapping paper and ribbons, so that all the gifts are different and vibrant.

 Stars are one of my favourite motifs, especially around Christmas, and just having them as part of your Christmas decor is a great, magical nod to the festive season.
 These are a great way to add a festive touch to rooms where you don’t want much decoration – such as the kitchen and bathroom.
 Keeping things simple with stars, is still making a room season-appropriate.
 Lulle & Laban blog have done it perfectly.
+You could even have a kid’s Christmas crafty morning and make them yourselves – Doing My Best blog has a great crafts for children section.

 Another key focal point in a living room is the fireplace.
 If you don’t have space for a tree in this room, or you just prefer to have your tree in the hall, decorating your fireplace and making it the area to store gifts in stockings, is a great way to make a festive statement.
 The Half Full blog featured this image, and I love their use of classic festive colours and homely gingham.